-Asking a waiter to choose your food is an easy way of giving control to see the potential of another’s expertise; it’s a superb metaphor of how we might find it hard to give up control more generally, even when we might not be best placed to make the decision.
+Asking a member of the waiting staff to choose your food is an easy way of giving up control to see the potential of another’s expertise; it’s a superb metaphor of how we might find it hard to give up control more generally, even when we might not be best placed to make the decision.

-Organisational structures and job profiling embed this problem because they assume that decision making and authority is aligned to hierarchy and job roles rather than to experience or knowledge.
-A waiter taking an order in a restaurant is in essence the same exchange we have when someone at work asks us “What should I do?”.
+Organisational structures and job profiling embed this problem because they assume decision making and authority is aligned to hierarchy and job roles rather than to experience and knowledge.
+A waiter taking an order in a restaurant is in essence the same exchange we have when someone at work asks “What should I do?”.

-So here’s a suggestion: instead of responding with very specific requirements offer some broad criteria and invite others to use their expertise to make a recommendation.
+So at work in that circumstance consider this: instead of responding with very specific requirements offer some broad criteria and invite others to use their expertise to make a recommendation.
 Because giving up control isn’t simply about giving people a sense of ownership, it’s fundamentally about getting a better outcome.

 Share this on